storj/storj/docs/blueprints/satellite-billing-system.md

 ```

 # Making a deposit
 STORJ cryptocurrency processing is done via coinpayments API.
 Every time a user wants to deposit some amount of STORJ token to his account balacne, new coinpayments transaction is created.
-Transaction amount is set in USD, and conversion rates is beeing locked(saved) after transaction is created and stored in the db.
+Transaction amount is set in USD, and conversion rates is being locked(saved) after transaction is created and stored in the db.
 ```go
 // Deposit creates new deposit transaction with the given amount returning
 // ETH wallet address where funds should be sent.
 There is one